 First, it's the relationship between the loan originators and the platform itself.
 In the case of Swaper, Twino, ViaInvest, DoFinance and Robocash all loan originators within these platforms are related to the respective parent company.
 With Mintos, Viventor and PeerBerry loan originators include both related and unrelated companies.

 Second, it's the interest rate offered to investors for specific loans.
 All platforms start around 9-10% and go up to about 17-18% for those willing to take on currency exchange related costs and risks.
 Most platforms gravitate towards a 12% rate as this seems to be the market equilibrium rate.

 Third, it's the term of the underlying loans offered onto the platform.
 While all platforms offer short term loans (generally 5-45 days), some like Mintos, Twino and Viventor offer loans with longer terms (3-36 months).

-Fourth, it's the availability of a BuyBack Guarantee, i.e. a guarantee to buy back the loan from the investor after a borrower has missed a payment for a certain amount of time (usually 30 days).
-Generally, all platforms offer some loans with BuyBack guarantee, but only a few offer all loans with the guarantee (e.g. Swaper, ViaInvest, PeerBerry).
+Fourth, it's the availability of a BuyBack, i.e. to buy back the loan from the investor after a borrower has missed a payment for a certain amount of time (usually 30 days).
+Generally, all platforms offer some loans with BuyBack, but only a few offer all loans with the BuyBack (e.g. Swaper, ViaInvest, PeerBerry).